 Your Body, Your Rules

 Start small.
 Five minutes while waiting for toast?
 Perfect.
-My neighbor Stan does torso twists during baseball replays—“commercial breaks are my personal trainer,” he jokes.
+You can do torso twists during baseball replays.
+The commercial breaks can be your personal trainer.
 The key is matching movements to your energy.
 Can’t lift legs high today?
 Half-range still counts.

 Chair as Command Center